shadopawn/canvasdarkmode/CONTRIBUTING.md

 ## Contributing Guidelines
-I am completely open to any and all ideas that someone may have for Dark Mode for Canvas.

-If there's a cool feature or idea that you think the extension can use, feel free to contribute.

-Have an issue where a part of Canvas is not displaying correctly?
-You can help contribute a fix to that issue!

-I don't have specific guidelines for contributing, just open a pull request and if it looks good I'll merge it with the master branch!
+Dark Mode for Canvas is a relatively simple extension.
+It's primary purpose is fairly narrow, but there's always opportunity to develop and improve!
+Feel free to contribute any ideas, improvements, or suggestions you have for the extension!
+If you are experiencing an issue with the extension and know a way to improve it, feel free to take part and contribute your solution.

+There are no specific guidelines for contributing.
+You can open a pull request, add your idea or suggestion to a Github issue, or submit feedback via https://marissa.page/canvasdarkmode/form.
+Whichever way you choose, you will likely see your contributions make it to a final release!

+Anyone who contributes can also request to receive credit for their contributions.